 IVR: The Right Payment Solution for your Contact Centre?

-As contact centre traffic booms due to increased customer service needs and a shift to a more digital world, organizations are assessing their current and prospective technologies.
+As contact centre traffic booms due to increased customer service needs and a shift to a more digital world, organisations are assessing their current and prospective technologies.
 On many lists is an IVR (Interactive Voice Response) solution.

 IVR is an automated telephony system that prompts and navigates callers through the call journey, making the interaction as similar to a live agent experience as possible.
 IVR solutions are used to provide callers with information lookups that can be pulled from backend database systems, or complete actions such as taking a payment.
 IVR solutions typically use prerecorded voice files or ‘text-to-speech’ systems to ask the caller about the task they wish to carry out.
 The caller responds by pressing buttons on their telephone touch tone keypad or by speaking the answer which is picked up and analyzed by the IVR’s speech recognition system.